Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Introduction

 First developed in the context of undirected graphs, signal processing on graphs considers the graph Laplacian (combinatorial or normalized)~\cite{chung1997spectral} as its core element.
 The graph Laplacian is a symmetric positive semidefinite operator.
 By the spectral theorem, the graph Laplacian admits an orthonormal basis of eigenvectors which can be considered as Fourier modes, the corresponding eigenvalues being associated with a notion of frequency.

 The purpose of this paper is to provide some answers to the extension of the framework of signal processing on graphs to the case of directed graphs.
-The extension of signal processing on directed graphs is of interest because most data circulating on graphs found in the scientific (e.g. neurosciences) or social (e.g. social networks) fields are directed.
+The extension of signal processing on directed graphs is of interest because many networks studied in the scientific (e.g. neurosciences) or social (e.g. social networks) fields are directed.
 Therefore, the analysis of information on directed graphs also requires the development of mathematical approaches and therefore an extension of the framework of signal processing on graphs to the case of directed graphs.

 Formally, the direct use of the core element of graph signal processing, i.e. the graph Laplacian, is no longer appropriate.
 A directed graph is naturally represented by a non-symmetric adjacency matrix.
-It is always possible to naively define a graph Laplacian in the directed case, but the spectral properties associated with this undirected graph Laplacian (e.g. by obtaining an orthonormal basis and nonnegative real eigenvalues) are no longer verified in the case of directed graphs.
+It is always possible to naively define a graph Laplacian in the directed case, but the spectral properties associated with this undirected graph Laplacian (e.g. nonnegative real eigenvalues and the existence of orthonormal eigenbases) are no longer verified in the case of directed graphs.
 There is no simple consensus on a definition of a Laplacian for directed graphs for which the variation of eigenvectors is linked to a notion of frequency.
 This is the main challenge of signal processing on directed graphs and of this paper: which reference operator(s) should a Fourier analysis be built upon that would also generalize Laplacian-based Fourier analysis on undirected graphs ?